meganz/mpenc_doc/source/protocol.rst

 previous finished operation (or null if the first).
 Likewise, the final packet of each operation references (perhaps implicitly, if this is secure) a specific initial packet.
 The concurrency resolver simply accepts the earliest packet in the channel with a given parent reference, and rejects other such packets.
+We also define a *chain hash* built from the sequence of accepted packets, that members verify the consistency of after each operation finishes.

-There are some more issues, both in the algorithm (e.g. for new members that don't know "the previous operation", and to authenticate the parent references) as well as in the implementation (e.g. for 1-packet operations that are both "final" and "initial); more details are covered in [TODO: link].
+We also handle further details both in the algorithm (e.g. for new members that don't know "the previous operation", and to authenticate the parent references) as well as in the implementation (e.g. for 1-packet operations that are both "final" and "initial).

-The advantage of this *implicit* mechanism is that it has zero bandwidth cost, generalises to *any* membership change protocol, and does not depend on the liveness of a particular member as it would if we had an explicit leader.
+The advantage of this *implicit* agreement is that it has zero bandwidth cost, generalises to *any* membership change protocol, and does not depend on the liveness of a particular member as it would if we had an explicit leader.

-To cover the other :ref:`distributed-systems` issues, we also have a system of rules on how to react to various channel and session events.
+To cover the other :ref:`distributed-systems` cases, we also have a system of rules on how to react to various channel and session events.
 These work roughly along these principles: